davepinch/pinchy.cc/content/fragments/you-may-be-making-the-noise-that-means-hello.md

 ---
-title: "you may be making the noise that means hello"
+title: "you could be making a noise that means hello"
 but: "you're not really saying it"
 type: fragment
 url: /you-may-be-making-the-noise-that-means-hello/